itsvipa/zzish-developer-docs/docs/modules.md

 With data flow integration you can provide a detailed and interesting insight to teachers on how their pupils are doing.
 This helps them in creating personalised learning plans and identify students who need more help with certain topics.
 The Dashboard will show:
 1. Individual pupil progress
-2. Exactly what they need help in
+2. Exactly what they need help with
 3. Class progress
 4. Average and individual scores

 ###**User management**

-The Zzish user has been especially designed to cater to the learning market both at home and in the classroom.
+The Zzish user has been specially designed to cater to the learning market both at home and in the classroom.
 By bridging this gap, we are enabling learning to continue into the home.

 If you have an existing user management system, you can easily integrate as we provide a field to save your domain ID so the user can be easily accessed.